BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

 following sections gloss over implementation details in order to move at a *very* fast pace.
-For specific information on how any particular feature was done, the implementation can be inspected directly in the code, and specifics questions are always very welcome on [the forum](https://forum.babylonjs.com/c/questions).
+For specific information on how any particular feature was done, the implementation can be inspected directly in the code, and specific questions are always very welcome on [the forum](https://forum.babylonjs.com/c/questions).

 ## Implementing the Watch